Support Her

 2. We Review and Prepare and Meet with Pre-Selected Applications

-Our team reads every application with care and urgency.
-We identify the most pressing needs and select the first round of recipients.
+Our team carefully and promptly reviews every application.
+We identify the most pressing needs and select the initial recipients.

-Funds are distributed directly to help with bills, transportation, educational costs, tools, therapy, and more.
+Funds are distributed directly to help with bills, transportation, educational costs, tools, therapy, and other essential expenses.
 Each young woman receives not just financial support, but dignity, belief, and a way forward.

 Who Can Apply